tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/README.md

 ## 4.1Procedure

+This section contains all the key information about the procedure that should be followed before starting the test and during the test.

-​	The installation of the whole system and its verification should be done before the test starts.
+The installation of the whole system and its verification should be done 30 mins before the test starts.
+The time can be varied depending on the availability of the car and stakeholder.

-​	Installation of the system includes the mounting of the camera to the 3D printed CAD mounting which was fixed to the car using the nut and bolts.
-It also consider the mounting of the Jetson Xavier at the rear end of the car and its interface with both the camera and laptop should be ensured.
+Installation of the system includes the mounting of the thermal camera on the 3D printed mounting system which was fixed to the car roof using fastners.
+In addition, it includes the mounting of the Jetson Xavier at the rear end of the car in the trunk and its connection with both the camera and laptop through wiring interface should be ensured.

-​	Once after this process, the whole software integration of the system should be tested using the laptop to check the correct functioning of the system.
+Once after this process, the whole software integration of the system should be tested using the laptop to check the correct functioning of the system.

-​	Kindly run the camera on Jetson for 1 hour to check the
+Kindly run the camera on Jetson for 1 hour to check the operating limit of it.
+This is necessary to prevent the camera operation failure during the test.

 ## 4.2 Post Procedure

-​	Once after the test is done, the data should be collected and stored in the local PC for the offline analysis of the inference that the trained neural network generated while testing.
+Once after the test is done, the data should be collected and stored in the local PC for the offline analysis of the inference that the trained neural network generated while testing.

 The laptop can be disconnected from the Jetson Xavier.
 The data obtained from the test will help to calculate the mAP(Mean Average Precision) score based on the IoU of the predicted bounding boxes of the trained neural network.